bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 console.log(i);

+//prints out
+// 0 4
+// 1 4
+// 2 4
+// 3 4
+// Hey I'm Global 'i'

 {% endhighlight %}

 Now lets iterate through the code.

-First the engine creates the Global Context, and identifies all the variables and arguments in the Global Context.
+First JavaScript (JS) creates the Global Context, and identifies all the variables and arguments in the Global Context.

 {% highlight js %}